DevOps-MBSE/AaC/vscode_extension/README.md

 # Architecture-as-Code VSCode Extension

 Architecture-as-Code is a novel approach to Model-Based Systems Engineering (MBSE) that captures modeled systems in a YAML-based DSL.
-AaC's novel approach allows large development teams to overcome team silos that often arise from the use of expensive and proprietary MBSE modeling tools because AaC models are captured in YAML, can be seen and edited by all team members, and is built with automation and CI/CD integration in mind.
+AaC's novel approach allows large development teams to overcome team silos that often arise from the use of expensive and proprietary MBSE modeling tools because AaC models are captured in YAML, they can be seen and edited by all team members, and the AaC tool is built with automation and CI/CD integration in mind.

 The AaC tool is a Python3 Package and can be found on PyPI under the name [aac](https://pypi.org/project/aac/).
 For more information on the AaC tool, check out the Github Repository [jondavid-black/AaC](https://github.com/jondavid-black/AaC).